G-jacobsson/javascript-agile-group-project/agila-processen/2023-12-20/README.md

 - We (Gert-Ove and Sebastian) need to train a bit more on writing JS to really get it into our thick sku...
 We simply need to write more code.

-- After tomorrows session we'll decide how to break down the remaining work and how to move forward in the project.
+- After tomorrows session we'll decide how to break down the remaining work and how to move forward in the project..